Tony Juniper

-Anthony Juniper (born 24 September 1960) is a British campaigner, writer, sustainability adviser and environmentalist who served as Executive Director of Friends of the Earth, England, Wales and Northern Ireland.
-He was Vice Chair of Friends of the Earth International from 2000 to 2008.
+Tony Juniper (born 24 September 1960) is a British ornithologist, environmentalist, sustainability adviser and writer.

-He was the Green Party's parliamentary candidate for the Cambridge constituency at the 2010 general election.
+He was executive director of Friends of the Earth (England, Wales and Northern Ireland) between 2003 and 2008 and vice chair of Friends of the Earth International between 2000 and 2008.

-In 2019 he was appointed chairman of Natural England.
+He was the Green Party's candidate for Cambridge at the 2010 general election.
+He was appointed chair of Natural England in 2019.